About me

 Current research projects

-I am co-PI with Dr. Eran Tamir (Tel Aviv University) of a 3 year ISF (Israel Science Foundation) funded project titled “Reproducing ‘start-up nation’?
-The Israeli technology sector’s interventions in the field of education”.
-In this project, we study the activities of technology firms and workers in Israeli public education.
-Our first published article (free access) examined the perspective of volunteering tech workers and executives.
+Earlier, I was co-PI with Dr. Eran Tamir (Tel Aviv University) of a 3 year ISF (Israel Science Foundation) funded project titled “Reproducing ‘start-up nation’?
+The Israeli technology sector’s interventions in the field of education“.
+In this project, we studied (and continue studying) the activities of technology firms and workers in Israeli public education.
+Our first article (open access) examined the motivations of volunteering tech workers and executives.
+A second article (open access) considers what happens when the temporalities of public education and the technology industry collide (the industry’s temporal tendencies to focus on short-term projects dominate the longer-term focus of public education).

-I am co-PI with Dr. Nir Grinberg (Ben-Gurion University) of a 3 year Ministry of Science and Technology funded project examining how computing technologies impact interpersonal communication.
+I was co-PI with Dr. Nir Grinberg (Ben-Gurion University) of a 3 year Ministry of Science and Technology funded project examining how assistive computational technologies impact interpersonal communication.
+As part of this project we conducted an algorithmic audit of the Smart Reply feature deployed on GMail to offer users suggested responses.

 For the past few years, I have been studying whether crowdfunding attenuates, replicates or intensifies social hierarchies (in collaboration with Dr. Nat Poor and Prof. Yariv Tsfati).
-The latest publication in this line of research examines the crowdfunding of scientific research.
+The latest publication in this line of research (led by Dr. Niv Mor) examines the crowdfunding of journalism.

 Selected Publications